 - Putting TSM to work requires information, confidence and practice.

-Not up for this hard work?
-Especially not when the Christmas tree and house lighting is still on?
-We can help you navigate this situation as well: Educator Geneen Roth’s deeply personal essays illuminate the possibility of being free from the endless chatter of the mind and its narratives of pain, humiliation, anger and suffering in a different way.
+Additionally, educator Geneen Roth’s deeply personal essays illuminate the possibility of being free from the endless chatter of the mind and its narratives of pain, humiliation, anger and suffering in a different way.
 Roth suffered life-altering setbacks and used their lessons to start the “drop the Me Project,” ending the practice of constantly focusing on self-improvement.

 This Messy Magnificent LifeScribner